 Making the almond ring is simplicity itself, especially if you buy both the puff pastry and the almond paste.
 However, you’ll get a WAY nicer (not to mention, far less expensive) almond paste if you make it yourself.
 But, fear not, it’s a doddle to make.

-Julie borrowed the basic recipe from Rachel of Foodlovers.co.nz and added her own (very artistic) decorative touches, including not just glacé cherries, but lemon glaze and sliced almonds.
+Julie borrowed the basic recipe from Rachel of Foodlovers.co.nz, but felt the overall result was too sweet so she prefers to add about 2/3rds of the sugar indicated in the recipe.
+She also added her own (very artistic) decorative touches on top of the ring, including not just glacé cherries, but lemon glaze and sliced almonds.
 As far as I’m concerned, it’s these extra additions that take the almond ring to a whole new level, adding extra tang and crunch.

 Now, before I go, I have a second confession… I didn’t take the photos either – my big brother stepped in to take photos on the day with his fancy Samsung Galaxy S7.
 So, as you can see, I had absolutely NOTHING to do with any of this, and was more than happy to watch from the sidelines, eggnog in hand!
 Enjoy!